Grades and Credit

 Grade Point Averages

 Semester and cumulative grade point averages are computed by multiplying the quality points of each grade by the number of units of credit, summing, and dividing the total quality points by the total credits attempted, truncating to two decimal places.
-The chart at the end of this chapter lists each grade and the quality points it carries.
+The chart at the end of this section lists each grade and the quality points it carries.

 The cumulative grade point average